CyberToRover/ITP404-Final/README.md

 The satellite data or API used in this project are from [N2YO.COM](https://www.n2yo.com), which provides real time tracking and pass predictins of satellites with orbital paths and footprints overlaid on Google Maps.

 While [Starlink](https://www.starlink.com) is a satellite internet constellation constructed by SpaceX providing satellite Internet access.
-The constellation consists thousands of mass-produced small satellites in low erath orbit.
+The constellation consists thousands of mass-produced small satellites in low Earth orbit.
 My application focused on providing tracking and viewing service for these satellites.

 <br>